orionrobots/orionrobots.github.io/wiki/diode_bridge.md

 <br/> <a class="internal" href="browseimage115"> <img class="img-responsive" src="image115&amp;thumb=1"/> </a>
 </p>
 <h1  id="Planning_one_for_your_needs">Planning one for your needs</h1>
 <p>If you are building a circuit with a bridge, you need to be aware of a few things.
 First, as mentioned above, the voltage drop.
 You will want to make sure that the input AC voltage is at least 1.2v above the amount you want.
-If this is a little over, you can always use a Voltage Regulator<a class="wiki wikinew for-review" title="Create page: Voltage Regulator">?</a> in the DC circuit to bring it down a little (say from 10.8 to 9v having used a 12v AC input).
+If this is a little over, you can always use a Voltage Regulator in the DC circuit to bring it down a little (say from 10.8 to 9v having used a 12v AC input).
 </p>
 <p>Every diode has a reverse bias breakdown voltage.
 What this means, is that a certain voltage with the wrong polarity, a diode can break down and conduct anyway.
 You probably want to make sure your diodes breakdown voltage is a fair amount more than the required input voltage.
 </p>
 <p>Also, you need to be sure that the diode you are using can handle the power requirements.
-You can work this out by estimating the current<a class="wiki wikinew for-review" title="Create page: electrical current">?</a> and ((Volt|voltage), then multiplying them.
+You can work this out by estimating the current and voltage, then multiplying them.
 Again - to be safe, make sure its a fair amount above this - running it with a very close call is just asking for a damaged diode.
 </p>
 <p>Take into account that at higher power levels, diodes may need heatsinks as like any high voltage circuit, they can get pretty hot.
 </p>